 In case there is a problem with the passenger sensing system, the airbag readiness light in the instrument cluster will stay lit.
-DO NOT attempt to repair or service the syste
+DO

 NOT attempt to repair or service the system; take your vehicle immediately to the dealer.

 The front passenger airbag is not designed to offer protection to an occupant in the center seating position.